 A large barred spiral galaxy visible in 20cm telescopes.
 The bar structure becomes visible in larger apertures under good conditions.
 A photographic target requiring dark skies and good seeing.
 Challenging but rewarding for experienced observers.

-One of the oldest known stars in the universe at approximately 13.7 billion years old (possibly 14.5 billion with uncertainty)—formed shortly after the Big Bang.
-Visible in binoculars; remarkable to observe knowing its extreme age.
-A metal-poor subgiant containing primordial elements.
+One of the oldest known stars — approximately 13.7 billion years old (possibly 14.5 billion, with uncertainty), formed shortly after the Big Bang.
+Visible in binoculars.
+A metal-poor subgiant containing primordial elements, old enough to predate most galaxies.

-A naked-eye star at just 19 light-years—one of the closest star systems.
+A naked-eye star at just 19 light-years — one of the closest star systems.
 A K-type dwarf with three red dwarf companions, plus possibly brown dwarf companions.
-One of the most accessible nearby solar-type systems for study and speculation about potential planetary systems.
+An accessible nearby solar-type system for study.

 A Seyfert Type 2 galaxy with an active nucleus—the central region is unusually bright due to matter accreting onto a black hole.
 A photographic target requiring patience and good equipment.
 Part of the distant Virgo Cluster extension into Libra.